 Is the child following instructions more accurately?

-Does the child answer more questions?
+Does the child answer more questions during lessons?

 Is the child being less disruptive to their classmates and the lesson when seated on sensory seating?

 Does the child stay in their seat longer/more often when on the sensory seating?